fgremper/CloudStudio/ApiReference.md

 Requests to the CloudStudio API have to use either the GET or POST method.
 GET requests are used for functions that do not change the state of the database.
 POST requests are used for functions that make changes to the database.

 The content type of requests to the CloudStudio API must be `application/x-www-form-urlencoded`.
 The response has content type `application/json`.
-This asynchronism allows to provide parameters for both GET and POST requests similarly and still retrieve comprehensive JSON objects, and is used by many widely used APIs (e.g. SoundCloud).
+This asynchronism allows us to provide parameters for both GET and POST requests similarly and still retrieve comprehensive JSON objects, and is used by many widely used APIs (e.g. SoundCloud).